Jonah-May-OSS/truenas-proxmox/README.md

   * Remove the need for git dependency.
 * Change to LWP::UserAgent
   * Remove dependency of the REST::Client because LWP::UserAgent is already installed and used by Proxmox VE.
-* Change from FreeNAS to TrueNAS - <i>In Progress</i>.
-  * Cleanup the FreeNAS repo and name everything to TrueNAS to be inline with the product.
 * Add API key for direct TrueNAS services - <i>In Progress</i>.
   * Will be a new enable field and API key and will only be used by the plugin.
   * You will still need the SSH keys, username, and password because of Proxmox VE using `iscsiadm` to get the list of disks.